 Take what you need with you for a backpacking trip to save on high costs mainly.
 Sun cream as mentioned previously is an essential item to add to your Cuba packing list.

-In Cuba the standard North America travel adapter is the one you’ll need if you are travelling from Europe or Asia.
+In Cuba the standard North America travel adapter is the one you’ll need.

 Travelling to Cuba on a Budget